whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 This drive to get more than we give (trying to "get" rich or trying to "get" ahead) is not our human nature.
 We are born naturally wanting to give and receive.
 However, an unnatural imbalance occurs in unhealthy nations, where the economy rewards selfishness and people who don't make enough money must live with sickness, hunger, homelessness, isolation, shame, and worse.

-When you live in a nation where few people care if you eat tonight or what happens to you tomorrow, the self-centered desire to take as much as possible (i.e. to get rich) is naturally pervasive -- and as a result, it seems quite normal.
+When you live in a nation where few people care if you eat tonight or what happens to you tomorrow, the self-centered desire to take as much as possible (i.e. to get rich) is naturally pervasive, and as a result, it seems quite normal.

 But is it?

 Every healthy nation I've studied strongly promotes generosity (giving) and reciprocity (sharing with others who share with me) as a normal way of life.
-The following stories show what life would be like if, instead of default selfishness, generosity and reciprocity were the norm.
+The following stories show what life is like when, instead of selfishness, generosity and reciprocity are normal.

 ### Generosity from Birth

-Traditionally, Sioux parents gave many feasts to celebrate their children's developmental milestones, including their first step, first spoken word, first game killed, and other accomplishments, and at each feast the parents gave away as much as they could for the benefit of those who had little.[xxx-indian heroes and great chieftains|crazy horse]
+Traditionally, Sioux parents gave many feasts to celebrate their children's developmental milestones, including their first step, first spoken word, and first game killed.
+At each feast the parents gave away as much as they could for the benefit of those who had little.[xxx-indian heroes and great chieftains|crazy horse]

 Sioux parents didn't just model generosity; they actively encouraged generosity in children from an early age.
 In one story, Red Cloud's community was going through a very hungry winter when his father finally hunted two elk.
 Little Red Cloud, at 4 or 5 years old, went and invited all the old people to come get food -- without his parents' permission!
 His mother gave away almost all their food, and when little Red Cloud said he was hungry the next day, his mother did not admonish him.
 Instead she encouraged him to _be brave as he faced the consequences of his generosity._ She said, "Remember, my son, they went home singing praises in your name, not my name or your father's.
 You must be brave.
 You must live up to your reputation."